Last updated 2020-06-26. Last edited 2020-11-12

 Rooting out unnecessarily-harsh cleaners from the entire house.
 Also disposable wipes, and other wasteful tools.
 Many of both contain synthetic fragrance.
 Some fragrance ingredients may trigger migraines, asthma or other respiratory symptoms, though the jury may still be out.

 Preparing now-unused products for household hazardous waste disposal.
 We close these up in an unused downstairs bathroom, away from the pets.

-Replacing the “proprietary” cat litter brand with Feline Pine.
-With a more transparent ingredient list than the previous brand.
+Replacing the existing cat litter with Feline Pine brand.
+Feline Pine has a more transparent ingredient list than the previous brand.
 Plus fragrance-free.

 Update 2019-02-25: Switching the family’s dry cleaning from a hydrocarbon method to a new steam method.
 And researching the professional wet cleaning method with help from Megan Kalsman, in Small Business Toxics with San Francisco Department of the Environment.

 Update 2019-03-20: Always discovering more uses for safe products!
 For example, tea stains in stainless steel thermoses.
 So far, baking soda wins out over fizzy denture cleaner or Bon Ami.
 Quick tip: make a paste with baking soda and soap.
 Use with damp sponge or stiff brush, or both.